-The four key processes identified by the Agency in its quality manual are:
+The four key processes identified by the Agency in its quality handbook are:

 1) The management process (plan)

 AEQES' Steering Committee, in its capacity as a decision-making body, sets the Agency's strategic objectives; defines its communication and partnership policies.
 It discusses strategic issues such as methodological changes, the approval of budgets, the strategic plan, the six-year evaluation plan, etc. and takes decisions on these matters.

 2) The quality assurance process (check & act)

 To control its work effectively, to contribute to continuous improvement and to report on a regular basis, the Agency has developed procedures such as: the way the working groups operate, ways of collecting and processing information (surveys of stakeholders and feedback from them), mechanisms for corrective / preventive action, and accountability of the Agency's work.

 3) The support process (do)